cmsou/cmsou.github.io/_pages/cv.md

 Service
 ======
+* Referee of Journal of Cosmology and Astroparticle Physics (JCAP)
 * Observer of the Hong Kong team in the 36th Chinese Physics Olympiad Finals, 2019
 * Leader of the Macau delegation in the 49th International Physics Olympiad, 2018